Information and Rules - Boys Basketball

 - Cost is $25.00 per player and must be paid before the first game to participate. *scholarships available

 - Student-athletes must remain "in good standing" to play sports at CS Porter.

 - Academic Eligibility

 - No student-athlete may have an “F” in any subject during a five-week athletic season.

 - Grade checks will occur on the second, third, and fourth Friday of each season to determine eligibility.
-Any student-athlete whose grade point average is below 2.0 and/or has an “F” in any subject, will be ineligible for the following 5 school days.
+Any student-athlete who has an “F” in any subject will be ineligible for the following 5 school days.
 Weekly grade checks will occur on Friday.
 If the student has raised their failing grades, the athlete will regain eligibility for the following week.

 - Incomplete (I) may be given additional consideration for extenuating circumstances.

 - During the 5 days of ineligibility, the student/athlete may practice.

 - A student-athlete who is in a prescribed special education class or 504 program and is not meeting academic eligibility will have grades reviewed to ensure all accommodations are being implemented.
 This review will be comprised of an administrator, guardian, special education teacher, and the teacher from the class the student is failing.

 - Behavioral Eligibility: Students who receive major ODR will be ineligible for the entire sports season.